carrierwaveuploader/carrierwave-mongoid/README.md

 ## Migration from carrierwave 0.5.6

-The default database field for carrierwave 0.5.6 is called <upload>_filename - this changed in version 0.5.7 to be just <upload> with "upload" beeing the chosen mount point.
+The default database field for carrierwave 0.5.6 is called upload_filename with "upload" beeing the chosen mount point.
+This changed in version 0.5.7 to be just "upload".
 If you don't want to change your code in this respect, use the :mount_on option to specify the fieldname explicitly within the mount_uploader statement of the base class: